istio/istio.io/content/docs/examples/tutorial/setup-local-computer/index.md

     You should see the name of your namespace in the output.

 Congratulations!

-You have a Kubernetes cluster ready for learning and you set up your local computer.
+You set up your local computer and you have a [Kubernetes cluster ready](/docs/examples/tutorial/setup-kubernetes-cluster) for learning.
 Proceed to [the next module](/docs/examples/tutorial/single/) to run your first microservice.
 Enjoy!